-The East of England is a world leader for clean energy generation, leading the UK’s transition to Net Zero and at the forefront of the decarbonisation agenda.
+The East of England is a world leader for clean energy generation, leading the UK’s transition to Net Zero and building energy security

 GENERATE connects opportunities to people by capitalising on our unique position and offering – diverse energy mix, supply chain excellence, world leading centres of innovation, national and international transport links and a committed group of agencies driving clean growth.
 The East of England offers the space and ideal conditions for a wealth of innovative energy developments, providing clean energy to the UK